 Rene Fowler is an odd 14-year-old boy.
 He constantly counts things out, smells his hand, and occasionally wears a Batman-inspired cape when he gets freaked out.
 This means he gets the brunt of some bullying, and while his teacher, Mr. Head, attempts to help him, he’s also got the entire unruly class to deal with.
 When popular student “Gio” Giovanni takes young Rene under his wing, he starts to feel like he can make it through the day.
 Then one day Rene’s father comes back into his life.
 And Rene’s dad just doesn’t “get” him.
 Trying to help, Gio plans an impromptu adventure to NYC for both of them to get away from their troubles, but the trip puts too much pressure on Rene to be “normal.”
 That’s something Rene can't do.

 9. Brooklyn Burning by Steve Brezenoff

 Running away from home can be tough, but when you are on the streets of Greenpoint with of your best friends ever, Kid somehow makes it though.
 Life might be rough, but when Scout rolls into town and sets up shop underneath Fish’s bar, Kid is immediately smitten.
-They play music together and start to fall in love.
+They play music together.
 But the cops keep showing up to ask Kid about that fire last summer, the big warehouse one where Kid’s ex, Felix, died.
 Kid still misses him a lot, and can’t deal with the questions the cops — or Scout — keep asking him.
 When his parents get involved, it stirs up all the old trouble from home.
 Will Scout stick around or bail?
 Told with complete gender neutrality, readers have the choice to read the characters of Kid or Scout as a boy or as a girl.